ricn/ricn.github.io/_drafts/postgresql-indexing-with-ecto.markdown

 So by creating the `users_email_index` unique index you get some very nice benefits like data integrity and good performance because unique indexes tends to be very fast.
 You also get the possibility to use the `unique_constraint/3` function in changesets:

-{% highlight sql %}
+{% highlight elixir %}
-	cast(user, params, ~w(email), ~w())
+	cast(user, params, ~w(email), ~w()) |> unique_constraint(:email)
-	|> unique_constraint(:email)
 {% endhighlight %}

-The validation function works by relying on the database to check if the unique constraint has been violated or not and, if so, Ecto converts it into a changeset error.
+The validation function relies on the database to check if the unique constraint has been violated or not and, if so, Ecto converts it into a changeset error which is much nicer to present to the end user.

 #### Sorted Indexes